nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to create a task with a name
-2. AddressBook create the task <br>
+2. TaskManager create the task <br>
 Use case ends.

 **Extensions**